b3b00/dendronNotes/notes/Perso.projects.dendronlike.todo.md

 - [ ] display note content in past : view only, no edition

 ## favorite repository
-- [ ]  Allow user to define a favorite repository so he does not have to select it when he come back.
+- [X]  Allow user to define a favorite repository so he does not have to select it when he come back.

+## check list in view mode

+Allows checking boxes in live mode.
+Uses a hash of the item to identify the [ ] markdown.

+Adds a check action to facilitate the entry of `-[ ]`.